Rick’s Story: Hope in the Face of a Drug Epidemic

 Our country is experiencing a drug epidemic.
 100 people die a day from drug overdoses.
 Heroin is taking out entire cities.
 People are becoming hopelessly addicted to painkillers.
 Meth labs are everywhere.

 But all is not lost.
 There is hope.
 There is healing.
-Today we are sharing with you a story of one of our friends, a graduate from Addiction Campuses of Tennessee and now a campus leader – Rick.
+Today we are sharing with you a story of one of our friends, a graduate from Spring to Life – Rick.

 Rick’s story is one of pain and destruction, but also hope and inspiration.
 This may mirror your life.
 This may mirror the life of your loved one.
 We want you to know that addiction can be treated and a fulfilling life can be had.
 Rick is proof.
 Read on.

 What is your background?

 To give you a little background – when I was growing up, my parents moved around a lot.
 By the time I was 13 we had moved 32 times.
 I was physically, mentally and emotionally abused by my father and my brother.